CFTR (AM): All-news era

 Through the 1980s and 1990s, music listeners switched to FM, prompting AM stations like CFTR to find non-music formats.
-On June 1, 1993, at 10 a.m., CFTR announced it would be discontinuing the Top 40 format, and began broadcasting a countdown of "the top 500 songs of the (then) past 25 years" titled "The CFTR Story."
-At 6 a.m. on June 7, after playing Phil Collins' "Against All Odds" (which was the #1 song in the countdown) and Starship's "We Built This City" (which also ended CHUM's Top 40 era in 1986), CFTR adopted its present all-news format.
+On June 1, 1993, at 10 a.m., CFTR announced it would be discontinuing the Top 40 format, and began broadcasting a countdown of "the top 500 songs of the (then) past 25 years" titled "The CFTR Story".
+At 6 a.m. on June 7, after playing Phil Collins' "Against All Odds" (which was the #1 song in the countdown) and Starship's "We Built This City" (which also ended CHUM's Top 40 era in 1986), and the station stopped broadcasting in AM stereo, CFTR adopted its present all-news radio format as "680 News".
 It was the first all-news radio station in Canada since the end of the former CKO network in 1989.

 The station offers listeners a "weather guarantee" jackpot, which is drawn from a pool of listeners who enter the contest.

-In June 2021, Rogers announced that it would rebrand CFTR and its other all-news and news/talk radio stations under the CityNews brand.
-The rebranding took effect on October 18, 2021.
+In June 2021, Rogers announced that it would rebrand its news radio stations under the CityNews brand to create a shared identity with local news on Citytv television stations and their corresponding smartphone app and website.
+The rebranding took effect on October 18, 2021, with the station rebranding as CityNews 680.

+On March 25, 2024, as part of a reimaging of the CityNews brand, CFTR rebranded as 680 NewsRadio Toronto.